-Bradford Garvey is an Assistant Professor of Music at Brandeis University.
-In 2020-2021, he was a Hunt Postdoctoral Fellow through the Wenner-Gren Foundation for Anthropological Research and is currently turning his dissertation into an ethnographic monograph entitled Praise to Open Palms: A Moral Economy of Praise in the Sultanate of Oman.
-His dissertation and subsequent monograph studies the role of publicly performed sung praise in producing and shaping cross-class relationships that are simultaneously communicative, social, normative, and economic.
-His work on Iraqi Maqām and Omani Arab performance has been published in Asian Music and the Yale Journal of Music & Religion.
-From 2019-2020 he was the Joseph E. and Grace W. Valentine Visiting Assistant Professor in Music at Amherst College.
-He received his Ph.D. in Ethnomusicology from The Graduate Center, CUNY in 2019, advised by Jane Sugarman.
-His 18 months of fieldwork in Oman were funded by the Wenner-Gren Foundation for Anthropological Research from 2015-2017.
+I am an Assistant Professor of Music at Brandeis University.
+In 2020-2021, I was a Hunt Postdoctoral Fellow through the Wenner-Gren Foundation for Anthropological Research and I’m currently turning my dissertation into an ethnographic monograph entitled Praise to Open Palms: A Moral Economy of Praise in the Sultanate of Oman.
+I study the role of publicly performed sung praise in producing and shaping cross-class relationships that are simultaneously communicative, social, normative, and economic.
+My work on Iraqi Maqām and Omani Arab performance has been published in Asian Music, The Journal of Linguistic Anthropology, HAU, and the Yale Journal of Music & Religion.
+From 2019-2020 I was the Joseph E. and Grace W. Valentine Visiting Assistant Professor in Music at Amherst College.
+I received my Ph.D. in Ethnomusicology from The Graduate Center, CUNY in 2019, advised by Jane Sugarman.
+My 18 months of fieldwork in Oman were funded by the Wenner-Gren Foundation for Anthropological Research from 2015-2017.

 My Work.